Welcome to ACCESS SUCCESS LLC

 Academics, College Counseling & Educational SUCCESS Services

 The PSAT (Preliminary SAT) is used as the sole criterion to select National Merit Scholarship semifinalists.
 This test is often administered to sophomores as a practice test for the SAT and then again, to juniors as a qualifier for the National Merit Scholarship.
 Understand that 1.5 million juniors sit for the PSAT each year.
 Of these test-takers, those scoring in the 96th percentile (roughly 35,000 test-takers) will receive “Letters of Commendation” but no scholarship and will not qualify as semifinalists.
 Less than 1% of the nation's graduating high school seniors (roughly 16,000 test-takers) move on to the semifinals.
 Then things get really complicated!
-Suffice it to say, your kid probably has a better chance of getting struck by lightening than s/he does of ever receiving scholarship funds based on this award which is also tied to state population/representation, sponsoring corporations where a recipient's parent must be an employee, and participating/sponsoring colleges and universities.
-For complete details of the PSAT/NMSQT please refer to the 56 page Official Student Guide.
+Suffice it to say, your kid probably has a better chance of getting struck by lightening than he or she does of ever receiving scholarship funds based on this award which is also tied to state population/representation, sponsoring corporations where a recipient's parent must be an employee, and participating/sponsoring colleges and universities.
+For complete details of the PSAT/NMSQT please refer to the Official Student Guide.